Adidas Outdoor Flyloft Jacket

 Puffies have been my friend lately.
 With ambitious sufferfest mountain days, I often find myself hitting the trail early in the morning and slowly trudging out late at night when the sun is long gone.
 For days like these, I need insulation that moves with me but also doesn’t take up much space.
 The Adidas Outdoor Flyloft Jacket fits that bill.

-Ultra packable and lightweight, this jacket is made of 100% nylon for the shell and lining and 100% polyester for the insulation, or synthetic down.
+Ultra packable and lightweight, the Adidas Outdoor Flyloft Jacket is made of 100% nylon for the shell and lining and 100% polyester for the insulation, or synthetic down.
 The jacket weighs in at approximately 9.8oz and comes with an inner pocket stuff sack.
 Two zippered hand pockets and another internal slip accompany the stuff sack.

 Lastly, what happened to quality control, Adidas Outdoor?!
 The first thing I noticed when I took the jacket out of its packaging was that threads were coming out and seams were pulling.
-Luckily it hasn’t gotten any worse, especially with the abuse I put it through, but it’s a little concerning when your brand new item is already falling apart when it arrives.
+Luckily it hasn’t gotten any worse, especially with the abuse I put it through.
+It’s a little concerning when your brand new item is already falling apart when it arrives.

-Despite my pocket gripes, the Flyloft is a solidly functioning jacket that can take a beating in the outdoors.
-However, if you tend to operate your pockets single handedly and you have a larger phone, this may not be for you.
-Buy through Moosejaw or Amazon for $150.
+Despite my pocket gripes, the Flyloft Jacket is a solidly functioning jacket that can take a beating in the outdoors.
+If you tend to operate your pockets single handedly and you have a larger phone, this may not be for you.

 This was sent to me for review.